What's Going On (album): Recording

 On June 1, 1970, Gaye entered Motown's Hitsville U.S.A. studios to record "What's Going On".
 Immediately after learning about the song, many of Motown's musicians, known as The Funk Brothers noted that there was a different approach with Gaye's record from that used on other Motown recordings, and Gaye complicated matters by bringing in only a few of the members while bringing his own recruits, including drummer Chet Forest.
 Longtime Funk Brothers members Jack Ashford, James Jamerson and Eddie Brown participated in the recording.
 Jamerson was pulled into the recording studio by Gaye after he located Jamerson playing with a local band at a blues bar and Eli Fontaine, the saxophonist behind "Baby, I'm For Real", also participated in the recording.
-Jamerson, who couldn't sit properly on his seat after arriving to the session drunk, performed his bass riffs, written for him by the album's arranger David Van De Pitte, on the floor.
+Jamerson, who could not sit properly on his seat after arriving to the session drunk, performed his bass riffs, written for him by the album's arranger David Van De Pitte, on the floor.
 Fontaine's alto saxophone riff to open the song was not originally intended.
 When Gaye heard the playback of what Fontaine thought was simply a demo, Gaye instantly decided that the riff was the ideal way to start the song.
 When Fontaine said he was "just goofing around", Gaye being pleased with the results replied, "Well, you goof off exquisitely.
 Thank you."

 The laid-back sessions of the single were credited to lots of "marijuana smoke and rounds of Scotch".
 Gaye's trademark multi-layering vocal approach came off initially as an accident by engineers Steve Smith and Kenneth Sands.
 Sands later explained that Gaye had wanted him to bring him the two lead vocal takes for "What's Going On" for advice on which one he should use for the final song.
 Smith and Sands accidentally mixed the two lead vocal takes together.
 Gaye loved the sound and decided to keep it and use it for the duration of the album.